Luka Božičković: Club career

-Božičković grew up in Reinbek, Germany, and began his football career with local team Concordia.
+Božičković grew up in Reinbek, Germany, and played youth football with local team Wandsbeker TSV Concordia.
 Between 2017 and 2022, he played for the Hamburger SV academy, before moving to Slovenian PrvaLiga side Maribor in January 2022.
 After a brief spell with the Maribor's under-19 team in the second part of the 2021–22 season, Božičković made his league debut for the club on 18 September 2022 in a 5–0 win against Radomlje, where he also scored his first senior goal in the final minutes of the match.
 In February 2023, he extended his contract with Maribor until the summer of 2025.

 International career

 Božičković represented Bosnia and Herzegovina at the under-17, under-19, and under-21 level.

 Personal life

 Božičković has a younger brother, Niko, who is also a footballer and a youth international for Bosnia and Herzegovina.